Connectors

 - The connection is tested automatically and marked Active if valid

-Use a connector in your app
+Read through a connector from your app

 Let the AI wire it up